oracle/coherence-visualvm/README.md

 * **gRPC Proxies** – If your cluster is configured with gRPC Proxies, this tab displays information about the requests sent and received as well as successful and failed requests.
 A Graph of message rates and durations is also displayed.
 This tab will only show when connected via JMX and is not supported for REST connections.
 See [here](https://github.com/oracle/coherence-visualvm/blob/main/help/help.adoc#GrpcProxyTableModel) for more details.
 * **Health** – If your cluster supports the Health Check API, this tab displays information regarding the status of all health endpoints.
 See [here](https://github.com/oracle/coherence-visualvm/blob/main/help/help.adoc#HealthSummaryTableModel) for more details.

+## <a id="tracer"></a> Using Coherence with the Tracer framework

+Version 1.7.0 of the Coherence VisualVM Plugin comes with integration with the VisualVM Tracer framework.

 ## <a id="build"></a> Building the Plugin